contensis/contensis.github.io/docs-src/projects/update-a-project.md

 # Update a project
 Once a project has been created you are limited to what can be changed.
 From the *Management Console*, select *Project Overview* from the tree.
-The *Project overview* screen will be displayed.
+The *Project Overview* screen will be displayed.

 ## Project name
 You can update the name of a project.Changing the project name will have no affect on the API Name, this cannot be changed once it has been set.